The Ultimate Guide to FANG Stocks Facebook vs. Amazon vs. Netflix vs. Google.

 FANG Stocks Summary

-The FANGs are the darlings of the new tech era and there are high expectations on their business growth.
-Therefore as we have seen with Netflix and Facebook any reset in growth projections is likely to produce an overly excessive reaction from investors.
+The FANGs are the darlings of the new tech era, and there are high expectations for their business growth.
+Therefore as we have seen with Netflix and Facebook, any reset in growth projections is likely to produce an overly excessive reaction from investors.
 Volatility could be the name of the game going forward.
 As suggested at the beginning of the article, do not place all your eggs in one basket and ensure you diversify and manage risk accordingly.